 The Siberian Husky is a medium-sized breed that is poorly adapted to life in solitude.
 Its peculiar nature makes it an inadvisable breed for an inexperienced owner.
 It is a dog that can move quickly in cold climates and shows some weakness in sultry temperatures.
 But, on the other hand, it enjoys excellent general Health and is somewhat prone to socialising with other dogs and strangers.

 It loves being with the family and playing with children.
-It can stay in a flat but is in constant need of daily Exercise and is average in terms of maintenance costs.
+It can live in a flat but needs daily Exercise and has average maintenance costs.
 It best fulfils its original function as a pulling dog, carrying light loads at a moderate speed over long distances.
-The shape and proportions of its body reflect this primary balance of strength, pace and endurance.
+The shape and proportions of its body reflect this primary balance of strength, pace, and endurance.

 Appearance and Attributes of the Siberian Husky breed